-Scaling the process for your clients is absolutely essential.
+Scaling the process for your clients is essential.
 Any new client, no matter how big or small they are, wants you to take control of their link building and leave them out of it.
-They simply want results.
+They want results.

 They have probably tried to fix the problem themselves and have spent countless hours and tons of money getting in over their heads and winding up with no better results than if they had done nothing at all.

 The problem is that they are experts in their field, not you.
 So, what you need to do is to hire some freelancers who know different professions.
 Then, use Upwork or a similar service.

 Instruct each of them to pose as an industry specialist and answer questions you will send them daily regarding their industry.
 These don’t need answers, just a paragraph or two, and send their answers to your client’s website.

 Once the applications begin, pick out the best ones and set up an expert with your client’s company to answer as many questions as possible.
 This sets up excellent quality editorial links for minimal cost.
 The great thing is that it’s completely scalable and can be used for clients of any size.

 Broken links are the bane of a successful internet business.
 Building back those links can maximize your efforts and take your SEO effort to the next level.

 Scrapebox has a TDNam Closeouts add-on that scrapes GoDaddy’s closeouts and regular auctions.
 You must enter your keyword, and the program will automatically export the results.